puppetlabs/puppetlabs-ntp/README.markdown

 The following parameters are available in the `::ntp` class:

+#### `authprov`

+Optional.
+String.
+Enables compatibility with W32Time in some versions of NTPd (such as Novell DSfW).
+Default value: undef.

 #### `broadcastclient`

 Boolean.
 Enables reception of broadcast server messages to any local interface.

 #### `config`

 Stdlib::Absolutepath.
 Specifies a file for NTP's configuration info.
-Default value: '/etc/ntp.conf' (or '/etc/inet/ntp.conf' on Solaris)
+Default value: '/etc/ntp.conf' (or '/etc/inet/ntp.conf' on Solaris).

 #### `config_dir`

 Optional.
 Stdlib::Absolutepath.
 Specifies a directory for the NTP configuration files.
-Default value: undef
+Default value: undef.

+#### `config_epp`

+Optional.
+String.
+Specifies an absolute or relative file path to an EPP template for the config file.
+Example value: 'ntp/ntp.conf.epp'.
+A validation error is thrown if both this **and** the `config_template` parameter are specified.

 ####`config_file_mode`